Farama-Foundation/ViZDoom/doc/DoomGame.md

 | :--    | :--                                                                  |
 | Python | `void advance_action(int tics = 1, bool updateState = True)`         |

 Processes a specified number of tics.
-If `updateState` is set the state will be updated after last processed tic and a new reward will be calculated.
-To get new state use `getState` and to get the new reward use `getLastReward`.
+If `updateState` is set, the state will be updated after the last processed tic and a new reward will be calculated.
+To get the new state, use `getState` and to get the new reward use `getLastReward`.
-If `updateState` is not set the state will not be updated.
+If `updateState` is not set, the state will not be updated.

 ---